canbax/tg-web-hack-time-chart/README.md

 This project is built for [TigerGraph Web App Hack](https://tigergraph-web-app-hack.devpost.com/).
 Mainly it is a tool for making time-based custom metrics with [TigerGraph database](https://www.tigergraph.com/).
 Take a look at [the hackathon submission](https://devpost.com/software/temporal-analysis) for detailed introduction.

+# YAAAY!
+This project got the "Most Popular" award in the hackathon.

 ## Snapshot
 <p align="center">
     <img src="snapshot.gif" width="600"/>